Dontmindmeifido/Concurrency-w-Discord-Bot/README.md

 ## Overview

-The Smart Task Scheduler Bot is a **personal reminder system for Discord** that delivers DM-based reminders with **concurrent timers**.
-It demonstrates modular Python programming, asynchronous task scheduling, error handling, and professional message formatting using **embeds**.
+The Smart Task Scheduler Bot is a **personal reminder system for Discord** that delivers DM-based reminders with **concurrent timers**, with python programming, asynchronous task scheduling, error handling, and message formatting using **embeds**.

 ---